/* Rambling Owl addition to remove page titles from blogs */

 Window shopping in Hay-On-Wye

-It is best known for being the second hand book capital of the UK with over thirty bookshops, and since 1988 a book festival
+It is best known as the second-hand book capital of the UK — over thirty bookshops, a literary festival

 Border crossings, a long walk on Little Mountain ....